SUSE-Enceladus/azure-img-utils/README.md

 ```shell
 $ azure-img-utils image delete --image-name myImageName
 ```

-This command will output if the deletion has been successful or not.

 For more information about the image delete command see the help message: